 “Black Panther” was a massive win for the community, where Chu, self-described as a “baby activist,” talked about a feeling of solidarity and a feeling of “we made it,” when the “Crazy Rich Asians” cast hung out with the “Black Panther” cast.

 “Half the reason I never made a movie about my own identity crisis was that I was scared I would say the wrong thing and I didn’t think there were other people out there who understood,” Chu revealed.

 Gurung said “Crazy Rich Asians” made him cry because it gave him the validation that he didn’t know he needed.

 The “justification” for greenlighting committees not making more Black movies despite their popularity within the U.S. is that Black faces aren’t sellable abroad — an absurd concept to Leonard because of all the people listening to Black music and rooting for Black athletes.
 He mentioned a time in Shanghai 2018, where he attended a series of meetings with Chinese filmmakers and saw a billboard advertising the latest iPhone with a dark-skinned Black woman.

-It brought up three thoughts: (1) besides the racism behind the assumption that Black people can’t sell overseas, there’s “White racism over Chinese people” pushing that they’re the racist ones; (2) there’s “double racism preventing Black movies from being made, [and] preventing Chinese people from seeing complicated three-dimensional black characters in their movies”; (3) one that would “change the way the Chinese community in China [view] the Black people.”
+It brought up three thoughts: (1) besides the racism behind the assumption that Black people can’t sell overseas, there’s “white racism over Chinese people” pushing that Chinese people are the racist ones; (2) there’s “double racism preventing Black movies from being made, [and] preventing Chinese people from seeing complicated three-dimensional Black characters in their movies”; (3) one that would “change the way the Chinese community in China [view] the Black people.”